Dhilan100/Excel-and-Tableau-Project-using-Wealth-of-Nations-data-set/README.md

 ## Files and Folders

 - `data/`: Contains the raw and cleaned datasets.
-- `excel_analysis/`: Includes the Excel file with data cleaning, filtering, sorting, and visualization.
+- "The Wealth of nations amended.xlsx" - Includes the Excel file with data cleaning, filtering, sorting, and visualization.
 - `tableau_dashboard/`: Contains the Tableau workbook with the dashboard and visualizations.

 ## Usage